georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 ### Feature Selection

 There are few methods that can be used for feature selection with a Random Forest model.
-I tried both the the built-in method which utilizes the Gini importance (mean decrease impurity, the more it decreases, the more important the feature) and the Permutation what effective the feature has on the model accuracy by randomly re-ordering the it.
+I tried both the the built-in method which utilizes the Gini importance (mean decrease impurity, the more it decreases, the more important the feature) and the Permutation Importance which calculates what effective the feature has on the model accuracy by randomly re-ordering it.

 **Built-in Random Forest Importance**